hqdem/hlimds/README.md

 # Utopia EDA

-Utopia is an open-source EDA for digital hardware design.
+Utopia is an open-source EDA for logic synthesis of digital hardware designs.

-The EDA takes the following inputs:
-* an algorithmic description of the accelerator (IP core);
-* a configuration of the target hardware (FPGA, ULA, or ASIC);
-* custom constraints.

-And produces the following outputs:
-* an RTL model of the accelerator;
-* recommendations for placing elements of the RTL model on a chip;
-* an implementation of the API for interacting with the accelerator (if necessary).

 ## Licensing and Distribution